ktomk/pipelines/README.md

-Run the pipeline as if a tag/branch or bookmark has been pushed with `--trigger <ref>` where `<ref>` is `tag:<name>`, `branch:<name>` or `bookmark:<name>`.
-If there is no tag, branch or bookmark pipeline with that name, the name is compared against the patterns of the referenced pipelines type and if found, that pipeline is run.
+Run the pipeline as if a tag/branch or bookmark has been pushed with `--trigger <ref>` where `<ref>` is `tag:<name>`, `branch:<name>`, `bookmark:<name>` or `pr:<branch-name>`.
+If there is no tag, branch, bookmark or pull-request pipeline with that name, the name is compared against the patterns of the referenced type and if found, that pipeline is run.

 Otherwise the default pipeline is run, if there is no default pipeline, no pipeline at all is run and the command exits with non-zero status.

 `--pipeline` and `--trigger` can be used together, `--pipeline` overrides pipeline from `--trigger` but `--trigger` still